arkatebi/OpenWorld-problem/README.md

 uniprot_sprot.dat.2010_01

-The first part is the string uniprot_sprot.dat. and the second part is a string in the format yyyy_mm where yyyy is the FOUR digit year and mm is two digit month.
+The first part is the string (lowercase): uniprot_sprot.dat. and the second part is a string in the format yyyy_mm where yyyy is the FOUR digit year and mm is two digit month.
 Also, the program will not accept any year before 2010.